Creating Data-Driven Buyer Personas

 - Their role, along with what that role typically worries about or is measured on, typical influencers, employees managed, etc.

-- How they shop or research for products and services that you make or provide
+- How do they shop or research for products and services that you make or provide

 - Pains, Gains, Jobs (especially if you’re going to do a value proposition canvas exercise anyways)